2vg/mofuparser/README.md

 # mofuparser
 > hyper minimal ultra fast http parser.
 ### why fast ?
-this parser is This parser is a nim implementation of something like [picohttpparser](https://github.com/h2o/picohttpparser)
+this parser is a nim implementation of something like [picohttpparser](https://github.com/h2o/picohttpparser)

 so, what this parser does is simply return the pointer and length of what you need from the passed in request char[]